mvrahden/go-enumer/examples/README.md

 ## Example Use Cases

-- `greetings`: Generate enums standard enum and enums with default value (zero value).
+1. `greetings`: Generate standard enum and enums with default value (zero value).
-- `pills`: Generate enums for all integer-like types.
+2. `pills`: Generate enums for all integer-like types.
-- `planets`: Generate various combinations of standard/default vs. undefined.
+3. `planets`: Generate various combinations of standard/default vs. undefined.
-- `booking`: Generate enums from CSV source.
+4. `booking`: Generate enums from CSV source.
-- `project`: A more realistic mix of enums.
+5. `project`: A more realistic mix of enums.

-- `_invalid`: Contains various invalid edge cases which are expected to produce specific user-friendly errors.
+> `_invalid`: Contains various invalid edge cases which are expected to produce specific user-friendly errors.
-  You can happily **ignore this directory** as it is for testing puproses only.
+> You can happily **ignore this directory** as it is for testing puproses only.

 ## Tests